Special Dates: 2026

 The man behind the pins whose voice is as cold and sharp as the hooks that pull souls into his leather-clad hell.

-The actor who can bring a frenetic energy to every role, whether he's re-animating the dead or talking to aliens.
+The actor who can bring a frenetic, brilliant energy to every role, whether he's re-animating the dead or talking to aliens.

 Sep 10: TV Dinner Day